nitin42/Animated-Timeline/README.md

   <img src="./media/keyframes.gif" />
 </p>

-### Changing the animation duration
+### Changing the animation position

-You can also change the animation duration using an input value.
-In the below example, we are passing the value for the input type `range`.
+You can also change the animation position along its timeline using an input value.

 [See example code](./examples/Mover.js)